andybalham/blog-source-code/blog-posts/inter-stack-parameters.md

 );
 ```

-The code for the Lambda function was straightforward using the [Axios](https://www.npmjs.com/package/axios) package to make the call.
+The code for the Lambda function was straightforward, using the [Axios](https://www.npmjs.com/package/axios) npm package to make the call.

 ```TypeScript
 export const handler = async (event: any): Promise<any> => {